pv217/07-kafka-assignment/README.md

 ### Challenges

-- **Idempotency**: The same message may be delivered multiple times.
+- **Idempotency**: The same message may be delivered multiple times which can have unwanted side effects.
 - **Ordering**: The order of messages may not be guaranteed.
 - **Monitoring**: It's harder to monitor the communication between services.